top of page

 4. Avoid alcohol.
 Alcohol is a sedative.
 It blocks REM sleep, which is critical for mental health and recovery.
 Alcohol also fragments sleep, punctuating it with more awakenings and disturbing the natural cycle.
 Finally, alcohol contains molecules which promote more nighttime urination which interrupts sleep.

 5. Eating big or spicy meals can cause discomfort from indigestion that can make it hard to sleep.
 A late meal will raise the body's temperature and heart rate while we sleep.
 If you can, avoid eating large meals for two to three hours before bedtime.
 Try a light snack, like kiwi (which has been shown to improve sleep onset, duration, and efficiency) or tart cherries, 45 minutes before bed if you’re still hungry.
 I fast intermittently.
 My last meal of the day is between 2 and 4 PM.
 This gives the digestive system a rest.
 If I do eat late, I found brisk walking of 20-30 minutes a helpful aid to digestion.
+As an aside, researchers found that postprandial blood sugar levels (taken after a meal) drop 30-35% after just 10 minutes of walking.
 Walking does not elevate my heart rate too much, and I can bring it down with breath work before bed.
 My sleep score (as measured by a wearable) does not fluctuate much when I follow this protocol.

 6. Sugar is a stimulant.
 I avoid sugary foods.
 My last meal consists of foods high in tryptophan, a precursor to serotonin, the calming molecule.
 Kiwi, tart cherry, pumpkin seeds, chocolate, banana, peanuts, oats, bread, and cheese are some foods high in tryptophan.